Progressistas: Ideology

-The party has traditionally been, like many right-wing parties in Brazil, one of pragmatism and moderation, being considered a catch-all party—making alliances with both left-wing and right-wing parties, depeding on what's more convinient.
-The party's main positions in Congress have been that of business interests supporting lower taxation, highlighing those proposals in accordance with other economic growth principles of the left.
+The party has traditionally been, like many right-wing parties in Brazil, one of pragmatism and moderation, being considered a catch-all party—making alliances with both left-wing and right-wing parties, depending on what's more convenient.
+The party's main positions in Congress have been that of business interests supporting lower taxation, highlighting those proposals in accordance with other economic growth principles of the left.
 When allied with the governments of Lula and Dilma, the party supported the Bolsa Familia program in confluence with tax cuts for economic growth.

 In more recent years, however, the party has become more stridently national conservative, representing the less religious and less populist conservatism that existed in Brazil before the election of Bolsonaro.
 The party supported greater economic nationalism than some of its coalition partners and is generally less in support of the military than the Liberal Party.
 However, in general, the party supports Bolsonarismo, and many of his cabinet members are members or have joined the party.